-ER: A hundred and twenty-nine days seems lengthy.
-Was that nerve wracking at any point, even though you knew you were being reimbursed?
+ER: 129 days seems lengthy.
+Was that nerve wracking at any point, even though you knew you were being reimbursed to cover - ?

 JG: Well, my husband and I were very blessed.
 We did have our savings account.
-So, with the reimbursement check, that sort of replenished the savings.
+So, with the reimbursement check, that sort of replenished the savings, yes.

-ER: Yes.
-I want to go back to that first night.
+ER: I want to go back to that first night.
 So, at one point you said that here comes all this rain.
 You come up from the basement.
 Then you said that even the ceiling fell in the kitchen.
 What was that first night like, in terms of how you coped with -